COURSE TITLE:

 Choose one child and develop an intervention plan for his/her organizational skills.
 Focus

 on one skill, teaching strategies, implementation aspect, and evaluation component.
-Submit a 1-page summary.
+Write a one

 Assignment #10: Lesson Development.